wevote/WeVoteReactNative/README.md

+To run the app:

+I'm using yarn to manage the dependencies so you need to install it.

+On Macs run:

+'''
+brew install yarn
+'''

+Clone the project and switch to app branch.

+Run:

+'''
+yarn install
+'''

+This will add all of the dependencies.

+To run on iOS:

+'''
+react-native run-ios
+'''

+To run on android:

+'''
+react=native run-android
+'''

 # We Vote React Native - README Home

 This repository contains We Vote's iOS and Android versions built with ReactNative.
 It is being built based on